steveklabnik/jujutsu-tutorial/src/advanced/simultaneous-edits.md

 What happens when some changes land upstream, and we need to rebase our pull requests.
 If you're like me, you often have multiple PRs going at any given time.
-Rebasing them all can be very tedius.
+Rebasing them all can be very tedious.
 Here's how we can do that with this workflow.

 First, let's make a change upstream.
 I'm going to do this by merging [my open